dslik/protonema/stamps/1031A/readme.md

 ## Project Overview
 The Protonema Pi Pico board allows a Raspberry Pi microcontroller to be connected to protonema circuits.

+Version 1.2 switches over to the standard [Pi Pico 3-pin debugging connectors](https://datasheets.raspberrypi.com/debug/debug-connector-specification.pdf).
+You can also order these boards with all SMT components pre-assembled from JLCPCB.

 ## Project Goals
 * Provide a starting point for experimenting with and programming Pi Pico microcontrollers.